ghagerer/annotated-organic-dataset/README.md

 4616 sentences contain organic entities with 39% neutral, 32% positive, and 29% negative sentiments.
 After annotation, the data splits are 80% training, 10% validation, and 10% test set.
 The data distribution over sentiments, entities, and attributes remains similar among the splits.

+Inter-rater reliability: We prepared a separate data partition of 300 sentences annotated by all annotators for that purpose, see `data/overlapping.csv`.

 ## Pre-Processing